flehrad/Snagpad/README.md

 Two .json files to support the two layout options, combination layout you will need to creat it yourself.

+The Gerber PCB Zip files internally are labelled FHANv3, this is due to it being cloned from my FHAN design.
+View the gerber zip in a gerber viewer to confirm and give yourself confidence it is the Snagpad if required.

 Build requires a pro micro.

 Can be built as single PCB with custom case, or as two PCB style with standoffs.